alice22foster/whitepaper-1/WHITEPAPER.md

 3. Provide interface and compatibility to integrate with Ethereum, including its further upgrade, and other blockchain
 4. Improve client side experience to manage wallets and use blockchain more  conveniently

 ------

-[1]:  BNB business practitioners may provide other benefits for BNB delegators, as they do now for long term BNB holders.